Efficient Shortest Paths in Scale-Free Networks with Underlying Hyperbolic Geometry

 \subsection{Bidirectional Search in Hyperbolic Random Graphs}

-To analyze the size of the search space of the bidirectional BFS in hyperbolic random graphs, we separate the whole disk $D_0^R$ into two partitions.
-One is the \emph{inner disk} $D_0^\rho$ centered at the origin.
-Its radius $\rho$ is chosen in such a way that any two vertices in $D_0^\rho$ have a common neighbor with high probability.
-The second part is the \emph{outer band} $D_\rho^R$, the remainder of the whole disk.
+To analyze the size of the search space of the bidirectional BFS in hyperbolic random graphs, we separate the whole disk~$D_R$ into two parts.
+One is the \emph{inner disk} $D_R|_0^\rho$ centered at the origin.
+Its radius $\rho$ is chosen in such a way that any two vertices in $D_R|_0^\rho$ have a common neighbor with high probability.
+The second part is the \emph{outer band} $D_R|_\rho^R$, the remainder of the whole disk.
 A single BFS now explores the graph in two phases.
 In the first phase, the BFS explores vertices in the outer band.
 The phase ends, when the next vertex to be encountered lies in the inner disk.
 Once both BFSs completed the first phase, they only need at most two more steps for their search spaces to share a vertex.
-One step to encounter the vertex in the inner disk and another step to meet at their common neighbor that any two vertices in the inner disk have with high probability; see Figure~\ref{fig:twoPhases}.
+One step to encounter the vertex\footnote{Note that this vertex has a degree of $\tilde{\Omega}(n^{1 - 1/(2\alpha)})$ with high probability.
+Consequently, a non-giant component of size $\tilde{\mathcal{O}}(1)$ is detected (at the latest) before exploring this vertex (see Section~\ref{sec:preliminaries}). } in the inner disk and another step to meet at their common neighbor that any two vertices in the inner disk have with high probability; see Figure~\ref{fig:twoPhases}.